fastrgv/CoTerminalApps/README.md

 * bin\win\cpac.exe

-but it is more convenient to use the 3 selector apps.
+but it is more convenient to use the selector app.

 All puzzles & games can now be launched from the selector apps: